V144 50/50 Polycotton Plain Duvet Cover

 A fresh, crisp white polycotton duvet cover which is not only cost-effective but also highly durable.
 A high-quality 144-thread count, it’s an ideal economical option whilst offering an appealing look.

-Polycotton blend duvet covers are lightweight, soft, comfortable and can be generally used all-year round.
+Our V144 Polycotton blend duvet covers are lightweight, soft, and comfortable and can be generally used all-year round.
 Plus, they’re easy to wash and clean and are resistant to wrinkles, perfect for those who need to make up a bed quickly and efficiently.
 The plain design makes it classic and timeless and it comes in a variety of sizes; single, double, king and superking.

 Single - 140 x 208cm

 Double - 206 x 208cm